aboutcode-org/scancode-toolkit/ROADMAP.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is too much cruft in detected licenses, and we know too much without being
-to distinguish the forrest from the trees.
+to distinguish the forest from the trees.
 Therefore reporting the primary
 license detection is important: when we get SC results, we can often
 get 30 license on a single a package and that's a problem.
 It would make the logic of selection the primary license visible